-- Ensure mobility: - o Encourage the woman to move about freely; during the first stage of labour. - Support the woman's choice of position (left lateral, squatting, kneeling, standing supported by the companion) for each stage of labour and delivery.
+- Ensure mobility: - Encourage the woman to move about freely; during the first stage of labor. - Support the woman's choice of position (left lateral, squatting, kneeling, standing supported by the companion) for each stage of labor and delivery.
 (See figure 4-8)

-Figure 4-8:- Positions that a woman may adopt during labour
+Figure 4-8:- Positions that a woman may adopt during labor